Mature students

 Mature students have the additional benefit of life experience, which makes for an exciting, new angle to a personal statement.
 Use this to your advantage and mention any alternative entry requirements you’ve used in your application.
 Also make sure to demonstrate your existing skills and then explain how these relate to the course.
 This will help you stand out, so be enthusiastic.

-There is excellent information on writing personal statements on the UCAS website, including a Personal Statement Tool to help with the process.
+UCAS provide additional information on writing personal statements, including a Personal Statement Tool.
 If you are looking for 1-1 feedback on your personal statement, Worcester offers personalised advice in our application hub, during our Open Days.

 Reference